 The Hallmarks of Hunan Flavor – Chilies

 Summers in Hunan province are hot and humid while winters are cool and damp.
-This helps to explain Hunan cuisine’s predilection for chilies – traditional Chinese medicine believes that the heat of a chili expels unhealthy damp humors.
+This helps to explain Hunan cuisine’s predilection for chilies.
 There is a popular Chinese saying which goes: Without chilies, you can’t eat rice.
 In Hunan, different varieties of chilies are used in different kinds of ways.
 Here are a few of them.

 - Fresh chilies add color and heat to steamed and stir-fried dishes.